danieldiamond/gitlab-analytics/transform/snowflake-dbt/models/marts/product_kpis/temporary/product_kpis_temporary.md

 {% docs saas_free_to_paid %}

-This models selects all SaaS subscriptions which are going to be included in the calculation of [Conversion's KPI](LINK).
+This models selects all SaaS subscriptions which are going to be included in the calculation of [Conversion's KPI](https://about.gitlab.com/direction/conversion/).
 Each row  shows a different subscription and its corresponding Annual Recurring Revenue (ARR).

 The ARR is calculated from the `customers_db_charges_xf` model following these steps:
-* take all charges that have  the `subscription` similar to the `subscription_start_date`
+* take all charges that have  the `subscription_version_term_start_date` similar to the `subscription_start_date`
 * for all charges, look the `month_interval` up
   * if `month_interval` is lower than 12, `arr = month_intetval * mrr`
   * if `month_interval` is equal or greaer than 12, `arr = 12 * mrr`